 Loose Brackets or Bands

 Brackets or bands can come loose.
 Brackets are held in place by a material called composite resin.
 That’s not really important, but what is important is that brackets and bands can come loose if you eat something tough, sticky or hard.
-If you discover a problem, call us for an appointment.
+If you discover a problem, call us and we’ll help you determine how soon you need to come and see us to have it resolved.

-When you first get your braces, Dr. Curtis will give you some great wax.
+When you first get your braces, Dr. Erik Curtis or Dr. Clint Wire will give you some dental wax.
 DO NOT LOSE THIS.
-Okay, if you lose it, we’ll give you more, but try to keep an eye on it.
-You can put this wax over a loose bracket which can keep it from bothering you.
+Well okay, if you lose it, we’ll give you more.
+But try to keep an eye on it because it will come in handy.
+You can put a small piece of this wax over a loose bracket or a poking wire for instant relief.
 If a band falls off, save it and bring it in to the office.

 Poking Wires or Wire Irritations

-Once in a while a wire comes loose.
-We’ll give you a list of dos and don’ts and we want you to be careful when you eat, not chew gum or ice, and to take care of your braces.
-But sometimes you may break a wire, or one may come loose.
-It happens, and it isn’t the end of the world, but those wires are important, so we’ll need to see you to fix the problem.
-And the wire probably going to be uncomfortable.
-But until you can come in, you can do a few things to make life bearable.
+Once in a while, a wire may come loose.
+We’ll give you a list of do’s and don’ts, and we want you to be careful when you eat.
+But even with the best of intentions, accidents happen.
+Sometimes you may break a wire or one may come loose.
+It isn’t the end of the world, but those wires are important, so we’ll need to see you to fix the problem.
+And the broken wire may cause some discomfort.
+There are a few things you can do to help with that discomfort while you are waiting to come see us for the repair:

-- Try putting some of the wax over the wire which will keep it from poking your gums or cheeks
+• Try putting some of the wax over the wire to keep it from poking your gums or cheeks.

-- You may want to try cutting the wire.
+• You may want to try cutting the wire.
 Call our office before you try it!
 It may seem like the perfect fix, but those wires are easy to swallow.
-Dr. Curtis may want you to wait for your appointment.
+Dr. Curtis or Dr. Wire may want you to wait for your appointment.

 Discomfort With Braces and Orthodontic Treatments

 Your teeth hurt, your jaw is tender, and your lips and cheeks just can’t take it anymore!
-We get it, we really do.
+We get it.
+We really do.
 The first few days with braces can be tough and all of that hardware takes a little getting used to.
 Relax, you’ve got this.
 Believe it or not, you will be over it before you know it, even if it doesn’t seem that way right now.
-Since you will be coming in to see Dr. Curtis every so often for adjustments, your mouth may not feel so hot after those visits.
+Since you will be coming in to see Dr. Curtis or Dr. Wire every so often for adjustments, your mouth may not feel so hot after those visits.
 Here’s what to do:

 - Try taking ibuprofen or acetaminophen to help with the pain.